THANK YOU FOR SUBSCRIBING

-By Sandie Overtveld, VP Sales, APAC, Zendesk
+By Sandie Overtveld, Vice President, Apac, Zendesk

 When you look back ten years ago, the relationship between retailers and customers was limited.
 It was the beginning of a technology revolution with smartphones still in their infancy and social media mainly used by early adopters for individual conversations.
 At that time, customers were really no more than a number and customer service was focused on what the retailer needed; not the customer.
 Essentially, the retailer didn’t really have much visibility or knowledge of the customer, and to a certain extent, didn’t really care.